-Excellent example of adaptive reuse at Mountain Road and 11th Street should adopt incentives to encourage development that would breathe new life into these structures and promote the preservation goals of the neighborhood.
+Excellent example of adaptive reuse at Mountain Road and 11th Street

+In order to encourage adaptive reuse of existing buildings, the City should adopt incentives to encourage development that would breathe new life into these structures and promote the preservation goals of the neighborhood.
 Some incentives may include, but are not limited to, a streamlined development review process, reduction of building permit fees, or relaxing some of the typical development standards, such as parking or landscaping.